thecodeofdaniel/thecodeofdaniel.github.io/content/posts/fixing-boot-partition/index.md

 └─nvme0n1p5 259:4    0  72.3G  0 part
 ```

-Find the root parition and boot partition for Pop!_OS.
+Find the root partition and boot partition for Pop!\_OS.
 In my case the root
-parition was on `nvme0n1p2` and my boot partition is on `nvme0n1p1`.
+partition was on `nvme0n1p2` and my boot partition is on `nvme0n1p1`.

 ## Mount the partitions

-We're first going to mount the root parititon and then the boot partition.
+We're first going to mount the root partition and then the boot partition.
 It should be done in this order!
 Following from my example...

 ```bash